tmarkovski/json-bbs-signatures/spec/spec.md

 }
 ```

-This document can be signed using the JTW proof format
+This document can be signed using the JWT proof format

 ```json
 {